jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Open Indiana*](images/Chapter-02/Linux-logos/OpenSolaris/128px-OpenIndiana_logo_large-2.svg.png "Open Indiana")

 * After the OpenSolaris project was shut down and Oracle fired most of the Solaris developers,  the last verson of OpenSolaris was forked into a project called Illumos. [^15]
-* Illumos is not a distro but a reference implementation in which other OSes are based.
+* Illumos is not a distro, but a reference implementation in which other OSes are based.
   * [OmniOS](https://omniosce.org/ "Omni OS")
   * [SmartOS](https://www.joyent.com/smartos "Smart OS")

 #### SmartOS

 * [SmartOS](https://smartos.org/ "SmartOS") released by Joyent and full of ex-Sun engineers who worked on Solaris. [^17]
-  * Combines the best of the BSD/Solaris products but runs the best of Linux based desktop applications and software--especially the KVM Virtualization Platform
+  * Combines the best of the BSD/Solaris product but runs the best of Linux based desktop applications and software--especially the KVM Virtualization Platform
 * Recently purchased by Samsung for their OS container technology stack called [Triton](https://www.joyent.com/triton/compute "Joyent Triton") and Manta.
-* Innovative company ahead of the technology curve by a few years--watch this space.
-* Releases all software even their production clouds as open source.
+* Releases all software, even their production clouds as open source.

 ## 5th Phase of Unix Maturity - Hard Changes to the Nature of Linux